soumwadeep/SmartMedic/README.md

-## BUILD TOMMORROW HACKATHON PROJECT
+## BUILD TOMORROW HACKATHON PROJECT

 # Smart-Medic
 This Website Is Related To Healthcare.